hashicorp/vault-plugin-secrets-azure/website-docs/docs.html.md

 # Azure Secrets Engine

-The Azure secrets engine dynamically generates Azure service princpals and role assignments.
-This enables users to gain access to Azure resources without needing to create or manage a dedicated service principal.
+The Azure secrets engine dynamically generates Azure service principals and role assignments.
+Vault roles can be mapped to one or more Azure roles, providing a simple, flexible way to manage the permissions granted to generated service principals.

-The benefits of using this secrets engine to manage Azure service principals are:

-- **Automatic cleanup of Azure service principals** - each service principal is associated with a Vault lease.
-When the lease expires (either during normal revocation or through early revocation), the service principal is automatically revoked.
+Each service principal is associated with a Vault lease.
+When the lease expires (either during normal revocation or through early revocation), the service principal is automatically deleted.

-- **Quick, short-term access** - users do not need to create new Azure service principals for short-term or one-off access (such as batch jobs or quick introspection).

-- **Flexible permissions configuration** - Vault roles can be mapped to one or more Azure roles, providing a simple, flexible way to manage the permissions granted to generated service principals.

 ## Setup